ApexFarm/WELLogger/README.md

 # Well Logger

-WELLogger is a thin wrapper around `System.debug`.
+WELLogger is a thin wrapper around Salesforce Apex `System.debug`.
 It aims to pretty format objects for classes such as Exception, and HttpResponse etc automatically.
 ```java
 System.debug(ex.getMessage() + ': ' + ex.getStackTrackMessage()); // no more this
 WELLogger.debug(ex); // just do this